castlabs/electron-releases/README.md

 As a part of the installation process for the Widevine components certain events will be emitted to the application.
 These events allow the user to monitor the Widevine status to a certain extent.
 The events are:

-### ```widevine-ready```
+### `widevine-ready`

-This event is emitted once Widevine has been properly installed/updated/registered and is ready to use to be used.
+Emitted once Widevine has been properly installed/updated/registered and is ready to use to be used.
 Trying to play back protected content prior to the reception of this event will cause errors.
-The event is always emitted after the ```ready``` event.
+This event is always emitted after the `ready` event.

 An argument is provided that contains the version of Widevine in use.